 - Sessions are delivered by a trained facilitator via Zoom, or in-person at a central location.

 - A Living Well After Stroke workbook is provided to all participants.

 How do I register?

-If you are interested in participating in Living Well After Stroke, please complete the expression of interest form.
+If you are interested in participating in Living Well After Stroke, please complete the registration form.